gabrielvincent/omarchy-switcharoo/README.md

 - Vim navigation (`h`, `j`, `k`, `l`) and arrow-key navigation
 - Grid navigation with wrapping
 - Close the selected client with `q`, `Delete`, or middle-click
+- Minimize clients or workspaces and restore them from a dedicated minimized view
 - Switch between windows or workspaces
 - Current-monitor, current-workspace, and same-class filters
 - Omarchy theme colors, spacing, fonts, and corner radius